AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 As mentioned earlier, regular brushing is a great way to ensure your dog is free from ticks.
 A daily brush after walks or other outdoor exercise can make all the difference, and it only takes a few minutes to do.
 This is especially important for dogs with long or thick coats.
 It not only helps to repel ticks, but any other critters or debris that they might bring home with them.

-How to keep your dog tick free, naturally
+Keep your dog tick free, naturally

 Ticks on dogs are a pain for dogs and their people, but they don’t have to be a source of worry.
 With the natural tick prevention and removal tips in this article, you and your canine pal can enjoy the outdoors worry free once again.